As I step back and pause to consider all that has been in the making, I find myself in awe of the miracle of God’s creation daily.

 What’s pause-itively amazing about today?

-… a brand new life to love, created and brought forth to be nurtured and developed with hope to one day become all it is destined to be from re-birth.
+… a brand new life to love, one developed with hope to one day become all it is destined to be from re-birth.

 Wondering where I am going with this?
 I understand… because for a minute I started to feel like I wasn’t going anywhere myself, but this morning I sat with a full cup once again and in a moment of clarity, it came to me.
 My whole life has been spent and meant to lead up to this… waiting in expectation for the next great opportunity to tell someone… about the love I have found and am now burdened to share.